 - Scheduled down time

 I promise you, scheduling your day (and week) will save you so much time.
 Need more help?
-Download these free planning printables.
+Check out this free daily planner template.

 You can get just about anything on Amazon.
 And usually within just a day or two.
 For the 5% of the stuff I can’t get at the 3 stores I typically visit, I go to Amazon for the rest.
 I can simply order online, and a day or two later it’s at my doorstep without having to drag kids around town and into a store where they will inevitably need to go pee as I’m waiting in a long checkout line.